 In more and more states, stroke center certification determines which hospital a patient is transported to for the most appropriate care.
 Texas requires ambulance teams to take patients to the highest-rated medical center for treating strokes to help ensure the best possible treatment.

-“This certification reflects the Seton Healthcare Family’s commitment to providing patients the highest level of evidence-based care utilizing the latest technological advances,” said Dr. Steven Warach, vascular neurologist who also is network director of cerebrovascular medicine at SBSI and executive director of the Seton/UT Southwestern Clinical Research Institute.
+“This certification reflects the Ascension Ascension Seton’s commitment to providing patients the highest level of evidence-based care utilizing the latest technological advances,” said Dr. Steven Warach, vascular neurologist who also is network director of cerebrovascular medicine at SBSI and executive director of the Seton/UT Southwestern Clinical Research Institute.
 “In addition, investments are being made in research to take our quality of care to even higher levels.”

 Annually, nearly 800,000 people in the U.S. have a stroke and nearly 130,000 Americans die as a result, according to the U.S. Centers for Disease Control (CDC).
 Stroke costs the nation $38.5 billion annually, including health care costs, medications and lost productivity.